SteGG200/test_generator/README.md

 # Exam Generator Tool

-Exam Generator is a python tool for generating exam about HTML and CSS
+Exam Generator is a python tool for generating exam

 This tool uses API from [OpenRouter](https://openrouter.ai/)